Baseline-Blockchain/baseline-node/README.md

    ```bash
    pip install -e .
    ```
-   This exposes the `baseline-node`, `baseline-wallet`, and `baseline-miner` executables in your virtual environment.
+   This exposes the `baseline-node`, `baseline-wallet`, `baseline-wallet-gui`, and `baseline-miner` executables in your virtual environment.

 ### 3. Set config values